spangborn/PebbleAppStoreBot/README.md

 * LinkMeBot.py, the main program
 * App.py, a class that the bot uses to save data
 * Config.py, a simple and easy to understand configuration file
-* Test.py, a simple test to see if the Play Store parsing works.
 * LICENSE, the license that this project is released under (MIT)
 * README, this file

 ####What you need to know before editing this bot / running it on your local machine

-The bot was written on a Linux-Fedora machine with Python 2.7.5
+The bot was written on a OS X machine with Python 2.7.5

 The bot uses the following extra libraries avaible to install via pip:

 * praw, to interface with reddit
-* BeautifulSoup, to parse HTML
 * requests, to get web pages

 You need to set a valid username and password in the config file